sebastian-muthwill/ticktick_to_markdown/README.md

 ## Features
 - reads tasks from TickTick.com and searchs for a specific tag (e.g. "note")
-- creates a markdown file for each flaged task
+- creates a markdown file for each taged task
 - embeds YoutTube video into markdown file if YouTube link is provided in note description
 - completes task after file creation

 ## Setup

-1. clone repository and provide your `username` and `password` as well as the `path` where markdown files shall be store in `config.py`
+1. clone repository and provide your `username` and `password` as well as the `path` where markdown files shall be stored in `config.py`
 2. install requirements.txt with `pip install -r requirements.txt``

 ## Run script